Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 - `Diablo Immortal (Diablo Immobile)` An overlay of someone playing a game on a phone where a finger swipes back and forth, but Llama's Diablo 2 window is on the phone screen.
 - `Enhance` The entire Diablo 2 window becomes blurry except for a box around his cursor which is still clear.
 Videos of crime shows where they are looking at images or videos asking the tech guy to "enhance the image" are overlayed on the window.
 - `Big Wheel` Every hour, the big wheel is rolled to change the prices of the Gear, Llama, and Game wheels.
 They will be randomly assigned $5, $8, and $12.
 There is one option which will set all three wheels to $5.
+- `Negative Split on Timer` If Llama gets a negative split on a timer (Red in color) in comparison to the previous MvS character run, Llama must do 20 situps and pushups.